Food & Nutrition Curricula

-These curricula address the interplay of biology, personal behavior, and more to the present food system.
-Our lessons and materials provide educators with the knowledge, skills, and resources to teach effective food and nutrition education.
+These curricula address the interplay of biology, personal behavior, and many other factors in the U.S. food system.
+Our lessons and materials provide the knowledge, skills, and resources necessary to effectively teach food and nutrition education.

 Our curricula is designed for a wide range of educators, such as: